Updated for clarity.

 Using first a 3D LUT from LOG to rec709 on a cheaper rec709 projector and then later using a 3D LUT from LOG to P3 on a more expensive P3 projector could be an option.

-The future of DCP color space workflows may be brighter colors and cooler white, even though most workflows now mimics the look and feel of the less brighter colors and warmer white of 35 mm projection.
+The future of DCP color space workflows may be brighter colors and cooler white, even though most workflows now mimic the look and feel of the less bright colors and warmer white of 35 mm projection.